Pan Seared Striped Bass Recipe

 • Pepper

 Step 1: Clean and fillet the fish.
 It's up to you if you want to leave the skin on the striper fillets or cut it off.
-The skin does add flavor and texture to the fish dish.
+The skin does add flavor and texture.
 However, I chose to cut the skin away for this.
 If you do decide to leave the skin on, be sure to make a few relief slices to help ensure that it doesn't bind while it is cooking.
 You should also cut the fillets into serving size pieces at this time.

 Step 2: You can skip this step for marinating the fish fillets if you want.
 Striped bass normally have a nice sweet taste even without a marinade.
 But I decided to marinade the fillets while I did a quick clean up of the area I had cleaned and filleted the striped bass at.
 It also gave me more time to think about how I wanted to cook the fish.